Sagresnaw/2dgravity-space/README.md

 ## Usage

 - **Mouse Controls:**
-  - Left-click and drag to pan around the canvas.
+  - Right-click and drag to pan around the canvas.
   - Use the mouse wheel to zoom in and out.

 - **Buttons:**